tokamachina/conditional-visibility-new/README.md

 ### socketlib

 This module uses the [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

-### levels (optional but it should work)

-This module uses the [levels](https://github.com/theripper93/Levels) library.
-It is a optional but suggested dependency and it is recommended for the best experience and compatibility with other modules.

 ## Usage

 A usage documentation is reachable [here](./wiki/tutorial.md)

-### Conditions and sense combination by system default
+## Conditions and sense combination by system default

 #### [System Dnd5e](./wiki/table_dnd5e.md)
 #### [System Pathfinder 2e](./wiki/table_pf2e.md)